TNG/boost-python-examples/README.md

 ## Prerequisites

+### general
 + [CMake](http://www.cmake.org "CMake project page") (>= 2.8.3)
 + [Boost](http://www.boost.org/ "Boost project page") (tested with 1.4.2, but should work with >= 1.3.2)
 + [Python](http://www.python.org "Python home page") (tested with 2.7, but should work with >= 2.2)
 + a C++ compiler for your platform, e.g. [GCC](http://gcc.gnu.org "GCC home") or [MinGW](http://www.mingw.org "Minimalist GNU for Windows")

-The examples should work on Linux, Windows and Mac, but currently have been tested under Linux only.
+The examples should work on Linux, Windows and Mac, but currently have not bee tested under Windows.

+### Mac OS X with [homebrew](http://brew.sh)

+There is a special package needed called boost-python.
+The standard boost package will not be recognized by cmake.

++ `brew install cmake boost-python`

 ## Building